augustus-fx/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the type of the file named iamafile in the /tmp directory File type
+ a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.
+We are symbols, and inhabit symbols